Bifurcations of highly inclined near halo orbits using Moser regularization: Dynamical Models and Symplectic Scaling Framework

-We define the Hamiltonian vector field of $H_\mu$ as $X_\mu = (\partial_p H, -\partial_q H)$.
+We define the Hamiltonian vector field of $H_\mu$ as $X_\mu = (\partial_{\mathbf{p}} H, -\partial_{\mathbf{q}} H)$.
 Due to energy conservation, each trajectory is confined to a five-dimensional energy surface $\Sigma_c = H^{-1}(c)$.
 The constant $c$ is referred to as the \textit{Jacobi energy}, and the corresponding \textit{Jacobi constant} is given by $\Gamma = -2c$.
 The system has five equilibrium points, called \emph{Lagrange points}.
 The three collinear points $L_1, L_2, L_3$ lie on the $q_1$-axis, while the two equilateral points $L_4, L_5$ form equilateral triangles with the primaries (see Figure~\ref{fig:cr3bp-hill}).

-Our main focus is on the dynamics near the second primary, including the region around the collinear points $L_1$ and $L_2$, in the regime where $\mu$ is small.
-This setting is relevant for most planet-moon systems, and is of particular interest for the exploration of icy moons such as Europa orbiting Jupiter and Enceladus orbiting Saturn.
+Our main focus is on the dynamics near the light primary, including the region around the collinear points $L_1$ and $L_2$, in the regime where $\mu$ is small.
+This setting is relevant for most planet--moon systems, and is of particular interest for the exploration of icy moons such as Europa orbiting Jupiter and Enceladus orbiting Saturn.
 Table~\ref{tbl:mass_ratios} lists the mass ratios $\mu$ of interest in this study, with values from NASA's Jet Propulsion Laboratory solar system dynamics website: \url{https://ssd.jpl.nasa.gov}.